Boostcom/bl-api-v3/source/includes/30_rewards_api/0_rewards_program.md

 ## Introduction

-Boostcom Rewards is a Loyalty Program that awards members for achieving some defined goals with points.
+Placewise Rewards is a Loyalty Program that awards members for achieving some defined goals with points.

 The points may be spent on acquiring (purchasing) special rewards and then using them.
 Points may expire after some time.